Renscq/riboParser/README.md

   -h, --help  show this help message and exit
   -u UTR      add the pseudo UTR to the leaderless transcripts (default: 0 nt).
   -c          only retain the protein coding transcripts (default: False).
-  -l          only retain the longest protein coding transcripts (default: False).
+  -l          only retain the longest protein coding transcripts, it is recommended to select
+              the longest transcript for subsequent analysis. (default: False).
   -w          output whole message (default: False).

 Required arguments: